 If you are afraid of failing a drug test and have been unable to quit using marijuana, you may want to consider seeking professional help.
 Marijuana use can be habit-forming, and some people find it challenging to stop using when they want to.

-Our center specializes in outpatient treatment of drug abuse and alcohol.
+Our center specializes in the outpatient treatment of drug abuse and alcohol.
 We are also equipped to treat co-occurring mental health conditions and provide emotional and social support.
 We offer therapeutic services, such as psychotherapy and counseling, that are intended to help people find the root causes of their drug abuse or addiction.

 If you are struggling with marijuana abuse, contact us today!
 Discover how we help people break the cycle of addiction for life!